itz-me-zappex/flux/README.md

 ## Tips and tricks
 ### Keybinding to obtain template from focused window for config
-- All you need is install `xclip` tool and bind this command: `$ flux --focus | xclip -selection clipboard`.
+- Install `xclip` tool and create keybinding with `flux --focus | xclip -selection clipboard` command.
-Now you can easily grab templates from windows to use them in config by pasting content using `Ctrl+v`.
+Now you can easily grab templates from focused windows to use them in config by pasting content using `Ctrl`+`V`.

 ### Apply changes in config file
-- Create shortcut for `$ killall flux ; flux --hot --lazy` command which restarts daemon and use it when you done config file editing.
+- Daemon does not support config parsing on a fly, but there is workaround you can use.
+Create keybinding for command like `killall flux ; flux --hot --lazy` which restarts daemon, use this keybinding if you done with config file editing.

 ### Types of limits and which you should use
-- FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud, this method reduces resource consumption when game unfocused/minimized.
+- FPS limits recommended for online and multiplayer games and if you do not mind to use MangoHud.
-- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready to stuttery audio as `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
+- CPU limits greater than zero recommended for online and multiplayer games in case you do not use MangoHud, but you should be ready for stuttery audio, because `cpulimit` tool interrupts process with `SIGSTOP` and `SIGCONT` signals.
-- CPU limit equal to zero recommended for single player games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.
+- CPU limit equal to zero recommended for singleplayer games or online games in offline mode, this method freezes game completely to make it just hang in RAM without using any CPU or GPU resources.

 ## Possible questions
 ### How does daemon work?
-- Daemon reads X11 events related to window focus, then it gets PID of process using window ID via `xprop` tool and uses it to collect info about process (process name, its executable path, command which is used to run it and effective UID) to compare it with identifiers in config, if it finds window which matches with identifier(s) specified in specific section in config, it can run command from `exec-focus` key, in case you switch to another window - apply FPS or CPU limit and run command from `exec-unfocus` key (if all of those has been specified in config of course).
+- Daemon reads X11 events related to window focus, then it gets PID of process using window ID via `xprop` tool and uses PID to collect info about process (process name, its executable path, command which is used to run it and effective UID) to compare it with identifiers in config, if it finds window which matches with identifier(s) specified in specific section in config, it can run command from `exec-focus` key, in case you switch to another window - apply FPS or CPU limit and run command from `exec-unfocus` key (if all of those have been specified in config of course).
 If window does not match with any section in config, nothing happens.
 To reduce CPU usage and speed up daemon I implemented a caching algorithm which stores info about windows and processes into associative arrays, that allows to collect info about process and window once and then use cache to get this info immediately, if window with the same ID or if new window with the same PID appears (in this case it runs `xprop` to get PID of window and searches for cached info about this process), daemon uses cache to get info.
 Do not worry, daemon forgets info about window and process immediately if window disappears (i.e. becomes closed, not minimized), so memory leak should not occur.

 ### Does that daemon reduce performance?
 - Long story short, impact on neither performance nor battery life should be noticeable.
-It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time, but it just chills out when you playing game or working in single window.
+It uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time and just chills out when you doing stuff in single window.

 ### Is it safe?
 - Yes, read above.
 Neither I nor daemon has access to your data.